chrischaky/chrischaky-site/content/home/research.md

-widget = "pages"  # Use the Pages widget headless = true  # This file represents a page section.
+widget = "pages"  # Use the Pages widget headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

+title = "Research"
+subtitle = ""

 # ...
 Put Your Section Options Here (title etc.) ...